 “Inhaled insulin restored my life.”

-After 6.5 years in recovery, Celt knows her future is bright, and her battle with diabulimia is well in her past.
+After six and a half years in recovery, Celt knows her future is bright, and her battle with diabulimia is well in her past.

 “Inhaled insulin restored my life,” says Celt “It was my saving grace when nothing else helped.
 My biggest wish is for anyone living with diabetes to find the tool that allows them to live their best life with diabetes.”